 Pointing the Way to Future Success

-The 2020 Cotswold Chase winner Santini was the latest horse to come close to doing the double, finishing second by just a neck in the following Gold Cup to Al Boum Photo.
+The 2020 Cotswold Chase winner Santini was the latest horse to come close to doing the same season double, finishing second by just a neck in the following Gold Cup to Al Boum Photo.

 Dual Cotswold Chase & Gold Cup Winners